aws-samples/aws-healthimaging-samples/metadata-index/doc/deployment/README.md

 1. Create a deployment environment.
 2. Install prerequisite software packages.
 3. Create an HealthImaging data store.
-4. Configure the `metadata-index-v2` solution.
+4. Configure the `metadata-index` solution.
-5. Deploy the `metadata-index-v2` solution.
+5. Deploy the `metadata-index` solution.
 6. (Optional) Launch an Amazon EC2 Windows Server instance and install MySQL Workbench.

 We will use the EC2 Windows Server instance and MySQL Workbench to query the Aurora MySQL metadata store.